boltops-tools/terraspace-docs/_docs/testing/module.md

 Module-level testing refers to testing specific modules.
 Their tests live within the module's folder itself and are meant to be ran independently.

+Here's an repo with module test demo based on these docs: [boltops-tools/terraspace-module-test-demo](https://github.com/boltops-tools/terraspace-module-test-demo)

 ## Structure

 Let's say you have terraform module named example: